Salem, Oregon: Cultural events and series

 The largest event in Salem is the Oregon State Fair at the end of August through Labor Day.
 Located in the Oregon State Fairgrounds in North Salem, the fair offers exhibits, competitions and carnival rides.
 Other events such as concerts, horse shows and rodeos take place at the Oregon State Fair and Expo Center throughout the year.

 The Mid-Valley Video Festival offers local, national and international independent films in theaters throughout the city.

 The Salem Film Festival has included feature films that were Oregon premieres.

 The Salem Repertory Theatre presents shows at the Reed Opera House.
 The Pentacle Theatre, which features plays and musicals, is located in West Salem.
 The Elsinore Theatre is a historic landmark featuring recitals, concerts, films, and plays.
 It has the largest working pipe organ on the west coast, a remnant of its days as a showcase for silent films, in the early days of cinema.
 Grand Theater is newly renovated and is the home of Enlightened Theatrics, a professional theatre company and hosts the Salem Progressive Film Series on the third Tuesday nine months of the year.

-Capitol Pride (Salem's yearly Gay Pride Event), hosted by Aundrea Smith (Author of: "Your Local Queer"; 2019) is held in early August.
+Salem Capital Pride, Salem's yearly Gay Pride Event, is held in early August.

 The personal house and garden of landscape architects Elizabeth Lord and Edith Schryver, known as Gaiety Hollow, is on the National Register of Historic Places.
 Their firm Lord & Schryver designed the gardens of Historic Deepwood Estate.